jD91mZM2/no-std-compat/README.md

 features don't work there.

 Many crates migrating to `#![no_std]` today write a small module called `std` that forwards imports libcore and liballoc together.
-This effort should be **unified**.
+These efforts should be **unified**.
 We're stronger if not every single one of us needs to hit and figure out how to fix the same errors.

 # Usage